Please use our online webshop for placing orders of standard products.

 For the invoice, we need your full (company) name, adress, phonenumber and valid VAT number.
 You can pay using iDeal, paypal, creditcard, sofort and various other online options.
 It's also possible to pay by banktransfer.
 All details will be on the invoice.

-We build products to order, we don't stock products.
+We mostly build products to order, we don't stock a lot of products.
 That is why we ask for some patience after your order.
 Useually the leadtime from order to shipment is about 4 weeks.
 This also depends on the amount of orders we have at that moment, but we will give you an estimate when ordering.

 The DuTCH audio IM series are based around modules and because of that, it’s possible to have a custom machine to fit your needs.
 Both 1u and 2u custom machines are possible.
 There are some physical limitations though.
 Please keep in mind that custom products will cost more then stock products and can not be cancelled.